ddbj/www/_faq/en/translation-qualifier-seems-incorrect.md

 lang: en
 ---

-## The amino acid sequence in the value of /translation qualifier seems to be incorrect.

 <p>The rule to translate nucleotide sequence into amino acid sequence is specified in accordance with agreements of <a href="/insdc-e.html">International Nucleotide Sequence Database Collaboration</a>. <br>The codon table using a CDS feature is specified in the value of /<a href="/ddbj/qualifiers-e.html#transl_table">transl_table</a> qualifier as a number of <a href="/ddbj/geneticcode-e.html">The Genetic Codes</a>. </p>
 <p>There are three points frequently misunderstood. </p>